mongodb/mongo-c-driver/src/libmongoc/doc/client-side-field-level-encryption.rst

       BCON_BOOL(true), "mongocryptdURI", "mongodb://localhost:27020");
    mongoc_auto_encryption_opts_set_extra (opts, extra);

-``mongocryptd`` is only responsible for supporting automatic Client-Side Encryption in the driver and does not itself perform any encryption or decryption.
+``mongocryptd`` is only responsible for supporting automatic CSFLE in the driver and does not itself perform any encryption or decryption.

 Automatic Client-Side Field Level Encryption
 --------------------------------------------

-Automatic Client-Side Encryption is enabled by calling :symbol:`mongoc_client_enable_auto_encryption()` on a :symbol:`mongoc_client_t`.
+Automatic CSFLE is enabled by calling :symbol:`mongoc_client_enable_auto_encryption()` on a :symbol:`mongoc_client_t`.
 The following examples show how to set up automatic client-side field level encryption using :symbol:`mongoc_client_encryption_t` to create a new encryption data key.

 .. note::